thisShandy/thisShandy/README.md

 - 👋 Hi, I’m @thisShandy
 - 👀 I’m React & React-Native developer from Belarus
-- 🌱 I’m currently learning Front-End developmen
-- 💞️ I’m looking for a job
 - 📫 You can connect with me on email: shandyrix@gmail.com